sigasi/sigasi_insights/manual/editions.md

 ## Sigasi Studio XPRT {: #xprt}

 *Sigasi Studio XPRT* is the most complete version of Sigasi Studio.
-It unlocks all features of Sigasi Studio Creator and XL, plus the graphical views, documentation generation,...
+It unlocks all features of [creator] and [xl], plus the graphical views, documentation generation, ...

 Throughout the documentation, features that are only available in this version are marked as "[xprt_only]".